Milliman-PRM/Milliman-Access-Portal/User Stats/MAPStatsLoader/README.md

 ### Secret Management

 While the project does utilize the ASP.NET Core configuration framework, it does not have a concept of User Secrets.
 Instead, each developer must create a file named `local.secrets.json` in their local copy of the project folder, using the following structure.
 This file is included in the project's `.gitignore` to make sure nobody commits their connection strings.
-The value for `AzureWebJobsStorage` is maintained in LastPass.
-Contact the Security Manager if you need access to this value.
-(It is required for local debugging.)

 In order to ensure that each developer's machine is correctly configured, the function will crash during startup if the secrets file is not present.